HobnobMancer/cazy_webscraper/docs/source/uniprot.rst

 to retrieve protein data.
 Default 150. ``bioservices`` recommends submitting    ueries no larger than 200 objects.

 ``--cache_dir`` - Path to cache dir to be used instead of default cache dir path.

-``--cazy_data`` - Path to a txt file downloaded from CAZy containing a CAZy database dump

 ``--cazy_synonyms`` - Path to a JSON file containing accepted CAZy class synonsyms if the default are not sufficient.